ishwarrimal/frontend-interview-preps/README.md

 ### Folder Structure

-This repository is organized into folders for different topics like JavaScript, React, CSS, and Web Fundamentals.
+This repository is organized into folders for different topics like JavaScript, React, CSS, Web Fundamentals, and DSA.
 Please make sure to place your contributions in the appropriate folder.
 If a folder doesn't exist for your specific topic, you can create it.

 ```
 - JavaScript/